-Note: Almost all the companies provide their own online bill payment service.
-Like if you want to pay electricity bill for Adani, then you can do that through its website and app.
-Similarly, if you want to pay vodafone or airtel bill online then you can visit the respective website.
+Note: Almost all companies provide their own online bill payment service.
+Like if you want to pay your electricity bill for Adani, then you can do that through its website and app.
+Similarly, if you want to pay Vodafone or airtel bill online then you can visit the respective website.

 1. Bharat Interface for Money

 Bharat Interface for Money (BHIM) is by far the most popular online bill payment.
-If fact, every Public Sector Undertaking (PSU) bank, private, cooperative and foreign banks in India use their own versions of BHIM.
+If fact, every Public Sector Undertaking (PSU) bank, private, cooperative, and foreign banks in India uses its own version of BHIM.

 2. Unified Mobile App for National Governance

-Lesser known but most useful for Indian is the UMANG app that comes from Ministry of Electronics & Information Technology.
+Lesser known but most useful for Indians is the UMANG app that comes from the Ministry of Electronics & Information Technology.
 UMANG offers a slew of online services.
 You can pay monthly contributions to the National Pension Scheme or recharge a mobile phone.

 4. Google Pay

-Actually I’m not very comfortable using Google Pay because it involves letting out my private telephone number that I use strictly for banking and investment purposes.
-To receive money on Google Pay, you need to divulge the number linked with your bank account.
+Actually, I’m not very comfortable using Google Pay because it involves letting out the private telephone number that I use strictly for banking and investment purposes.
+To receive money on Google Pay, you need to divulge the number linked to your bank account.

 But in all fairness, Google Pay is an excellent online electronic bill and payment system.
 It’s been customized for use in India, which is one of the two countries where Google Pay is available.

 iMUDRA is another fabulous online bill pay and electronic payment system.
-In fact, iMUDRA comes from Indian Railways Catering, Railways and Tourism Corporation of IRCTC.
+In fact, iMUDRA comes from the Indian Railways Catering, Railways, and Tourism Corporation of IRCTC.

 iMUDRA serves as a mobile wallet where you can deposit cash and pay by scanning a QR code, send money through Virtual Payment Address or mobile number to banks across India as well as by net banking.

 You get special discounts while booking tickets from Indian Railways with this app.
 All bill payments and recharges can be done with this app.
-They also issue a digital and physical debit card from Federal Bank for a small fee.
+They also issue digital and physical debit cards from Federal Bank for a small fee.

 6. Amazon Pay

 And of course, discounts on shopping from Amazon whenever they have a special offer.
-There’re no need to create a separate account for Amazon Pay.
-It comes with your Amazon account and is accessible on computer and mobile.
+There’s no need to create a separate account for Amazon Pay.
+It comes with your Amazon account and is accessible on a computer and mobile.

 India’s leading private sector lender, HDFC Bank offers PayZapp, the best online bill pay and electronic payment system in India.
 PayZapp also comes with the added feature of a virtual debit card from HDFC Bank.

 This debit card is a fabulous feature since you can get amazing discounts while shopping online: a lot of online stores including Amazon and Flipkart offer special discounts to shoppers paying with HDFC Bank cards.
 PayZapp comes with all features you’ll expect.
-These include bill payment, mobile recharges, online shopping and special deals from participating outlets.
+These include bill payments, mobile recharges, online shopping, and special deals from participating outlets.

 You can request a physical debit card that can be used while shopping and cash withdrawals.
 ICICI Bank issues the Pocket debit card for a small fee.
 Online bill payments, recharges and cash transfers are some of the facilities from this payment system.